StevenBlack/vocab/readme.md

 ### efficacious
 Efficient; effective.
 It might take a little longer to do a job efficaciously, but the desired effect is perfectly obtained.
 Ideal when used to describe medical treatment.
-Pronounced EFF-EH-KA Y-SHUSS.

 ### effluence
 A flowing out or streaming forth.
 The waste that comes from sewage-treatment plants is effluence.
 "An effluence of people poured from the stadium when the ball game was over, creating quite a traffic jam."
-Sounds like affluence with an eh at the beginning: pronounced EF-LOO-ENCE.

 ### effluvium